feugy/melodie/README.md

   select id, tags from tracks where instr(lower(json_extract(tags, '$.artists')), 'eric serra') select id, tags from tracks where json_extract(tags, '$.artists') like '%eric serra%'
   ```
+- chokidar is the best of breed watch tool, but has this annoying linux-only big when moving folders outside of the watched paths
+  Watchman is a C program that'll be hard to bundle.
+  node-watch does not send file event when removing/renaming folders
+  watchr API seems overly complex
+  watch-pack is using chokidar and the next version isn't ready

 musings on watch & diff